Skip to main content

 How Bakhtiari & Harrison Can Help

 Whether you’re an investor looking to understand the importance of broker transparency or a broker navigating the expungement process, Bakhtiari & Harrison is here to assist you.
-We help investors protect their rights and provide guidance to brokers seeking to resolve disputes.
+We help investors protect their rights and guide brokers seeking to resolve disputes.

 Our team is dedicated to helping you understand the intricacies of FINRA rules and how they may apply to your situation.
 If you have questions about FINRA Rule 13805 or need assistance with a related legal matter, we’re here to help.